 Editors note: TIME FLIES!
-That newly mobile baby is now a 6-year-old!
-I’ve updated this post to answer a lot of the common questions I’ve gotten on this project, and years later, I haven’t changed, or wanted to change, a thing about this space!
+That newly mobile baby is now a 7-year-old!
+I’ve updated this post to answer many of the common questions I’ve gotten about this project, and years later, I haven’t changed, or wanted to change, a thing about this space!

 Staircase Remodel Before And After

 Our house was built in 1979, and the stair railing and windows were original.
 The stair risers were carpeted and open when we bought the house – Brady Bunch style.
 Before we moved in, our flooring contractor enclosed them when he was putting in the wood floors.

 The railing was iron and wobbly.
 It looked dated.
 The balusters were so far apart that a small child (or animal) could easily fit through them.